Voltstro-Studios/UnityWebBrowser/README.md

 ## Features

 - Easy Installation with UPM
-- Great Performance
 - Multi-Platform Desktop Support
-- API to Interact with the Engine
+- API to interact with the web engine
 - Extendable
 - 100% Open-Source